 Genome editing in animals such as pigs, sheep, cattle and chickens is an area where genome editing techniques have not just accelerated research but have opened up completely new areas of research that could have significant societal, economic and political implications.

 Research is being carried out to find new ways to intensify food production sustainably in order to feed a growing world population, for example, by increasing animal meat yield or reproductive capacity, or improving disease resistance and environmental adaptation in intensively reared animals.

 Genome editing in animals gives a fresh impetus for considering questions raised by previous genetic technologies for human consumption, including product safety, animal health and welfare, and the most appropriate ways to meet societal challenges such as food security.

-Due to the impact of the coronavirus pandemic we have postponed publication of this inquiry, we now expect to publish our findings in spring 2021.
+Due to the impact of the coronavirus pandemic we have postponed publication of this inquiry, we now expect to publish our findings in 2021.

 Pete is part of the senior management team.
 He is responsible for leading Council projects and inquiries and speaking on behalf the Council on a range of ethical issues.
 Before joining the Council in 2011, he worked on scientific development and bioethics at the Department of Health, where he led the Human Genetics Commission, and on assisted reproduction and embryo research policy for the Human Fertilisation and Embryology Authority

 Arzoo is undertaking research as part of the Council’s active response programme and working on the genome editing in farmed animals project.
 Prior to joining the Council, Arzoo was director at the Centre for Islam and Medicine and a research associate at the Office for Public Management.
 Arzoo is completing an MA in philosophy at King’s College London, and graduated with a BA in Physics and an MPhil in Medieval Arabic Thought from the University of Oxford.